sum01/aur-packages/README.md

 # aur-packages
-This is where I'll upload any of my Arch User Repository PKGBUILD's
+This is where I'll upload any of my Arch User Repository PKGBUILD's.
-Username is *Sum1* on the AUR
+Username is *Sum1* on the AUR.